whistlegraph/aesthetic-computer/README.txt

     - [] 1/3 New synth wav types!
     - [] Custom SFX / sampling.
   + Done
+  - [x] Pressing "done" on iOS keyboard should trigger a handler.
+  - [x] Test typing flow and remove code cruft unused handlers and messages.
+  - [x] Dragging text should stop keyboard removal on mobile.
+  - [x] Remove red square from finished responses.
   - [x] Make `alphapoet` non-conversational
   - [x] The home page button says `start` and you have to press that to start typing.
 Once you've started the button becomes `go`, and tapping the screen just gets the keyboard up or down
   - [x] Mobile tap to open keyboard should function better...